 After writing and rewriting my impact statement for sentencing, this is my finished product.
 I felt it needed to be more personal and what he did to me needs to be known.

 My name is Marianne Harris.
 I am 40 years old.
 I met Dennis in early September of 2006.
 I was 28 years old.
-My ex husband was arrested just a year before.
+My ex-husband was arrested just a year before.
 I was a single mom with 3 kids.
 We were getting by just fine.
 Looking back and knowing what I know now, I believe that my children and I were easy prey for Dennis.
 Dennis believed he was our rescuer.
 Little did I know that it was us that was going to need to be rescued from him.
 I have not been able to pinpoint when things started getting bad.
-I see now that there were a lot of red flags in the beginning that I ignored.
+I see now that there were a lot of red flags at the beginning that I ignored.

 Before I knew it, he was becoming physically abusive.
-He threw me into a chair while I was pregnant with our fist child all because I got the apartment too humid from taking a shower.
+He threw me into a chair while I was pregnant with our first child all because I got the apartment too humid from taking a shower.
 He threw me into a hutch that was in our living room one Mother’s Day for reprimanding my daughter.
 When I was pregnant with our second child, he hit me in the side with a baseball bat.
 I think his favorite thing to do was punch me in the head so hard I would black it.
 It got to the point I would fall to the floor if I even thought he was going to hit me.

 Dennis also liked to smash my phones and the laptop.
-He knew that they were my only ways of staying in contact with people.
+He knew that they were my only way of staying in contact with people.
 He would take the car keys and make it so the children and I couldn’t leave.
 He would be gone for at least a week.

 There was also a lot of mental and emotional abuse.
 Dennis hardly ever apologized for anything he did.
 I was always left feeling like everything was my fault.
 I constantly tried to change and improve myself.
 I believed that if I got better so would he.
 He only got worse!

-Everything I endured those 11 years with Dennis has scarred me for life.
-In December of 2018, my boys were going away for a weekend.
+Everything I endured during those 11 years with Dennis has scarred me for life.
+In December 2018, my boys were going away for a weekend.
 My first time completely alone in many years.
 I had planned to kill myself after they left.
 I was going to take all of my mental health drugs with a bottle of alcohol.
 I put the pills and alcohol in my room.
 I couldn’t take the constant mental, physical and emotional pain I was in every single day.
 I was desperate to make it stop.
-After the boys left, I went in my room.
+After the boys left, I went into my room.
 I got the pills and bottle of alcohol from my dresser drawer where I hid them.
 I sat on the bed.
 All I could do was look at them.
 I began to cry.
 I could not follow through with my plan.
 The thought of my son Josh coming home and finding my dead body stopped me.
 I knew it would be him that would find me.
 Nobody ever came to our house.
-I suffer from depression, ptsd, extreme anxiety.
-I have no self esteem.
+I suffer from depression, PTSD, and extreme anxiety.
+I have no self-esteem.
 I am very insecure.
 Even though Dennis has been in jail for over a year and a half, he is still very much with me on a daily basis in my head.

 In closing, My children and I will suffer for the rest of our lives because of what Dennis did to us.
 I am pleading with the court to sentence him so the punishment fits the crime.
 I do not feel that the 10 years recommended by the PSI is fair.
 My children and I suffered longer than that with him.”